MultiFusion: Fusing Pre-Trained Models for Multi-Lingual, Multi-Modal Image Generation: Background

 \textbf{Multilingualism.} Existing LMs pre-trained on multilingual data show impressive multilingual capabilities \cite{workshop2023bloom, Lin2022FewshotLW, Conneau2019UnsupervisedCR,xue-etal-2021-mt5}.
-Popular text-to-image DM's however, are usually designed for a single input language \cite{saharia2022photorealistic,rombach2022High,balaji2022ediffi,feng2022ernie}.
+Popular text-to-image DM's, however, are usually designed for a single input language \cite{saharia2022photorealistic,rombach2022High,balaji2022ediffi,feng2022ernie}.
 AltDiffusion \cite{chen2022altclip} addressed this issue by proposing a multilingual text encoder (AltCLIP) on which the DM is conditioned instead.
 AltCLIP embeddings are aligned to the previously used CLIP encoder in a contrastive teacher-student setup using a large multilingual corpus.
 Subsequently, the cross-attention layers of a pre-trained Stable Diffusion model are finetuned to utilize the AltCLIP encoder instead.
 The resulting AltDiffusion model can be prompted in 9 different languages.
 AltDiffusion's image generation is aligned so that the same prompt in different languages results in similar images.
 With \model~we leverage cross-lingual transfer \cite{Conneau2019UnsupervisedCR, xue-etal-2021-mt5} to enable multilingual prompting.
 More precisely, our generative model obtains multilingual capabilities from the encoder despite being solely trained on English data.

 By fusing pre-trained model components, \model~creates one cohesive system that requires less than 5\% of the computational resources needed to train a comparable model from scratch.
 Our approach involves replacing the encoder of Stable Diffusion (SD) with a more advanced one built on a pre-trained LM.
 Fusing these components results in a downstream model with the ability to comprehend multilingual, interleaved multimodal inputs.
 The image generation component inherits this potential despite being trained solely on mono-modal data in a single language.
 The architecture of \model~is illustrated in Fig.~\ref{fig:architecture}.
 The vast majority of pre-trained weights remain frozen, resulting in an efficient computational process overall.
-Subsequently, we outline how to effectively combine and align the involved modules for image generation.
+Further information on the training data sizes, parameter counts, and GPU hours for all components is supplied in Tab. \ref{tab:training_details_mf}, along with details on data splits, languages, and modalities in Tab. \ref{tab:datasets_mf} of the appendix.
+Subsequently, we outline how to combine and align the involved modules for image generation effectively.